Free expat tax extension icon

 5. Can I drive with a US license?

-US citizens can drive with their US license for up to six months after moving to Germany.
+US citizens can drive with their US license for up to six months from the date they register their residence in Germany.
 After that, you must exchange it for a German license.
-The process varies by state, but in all cases, you'll need to provide a certified translation of your US license.
+The process varies by state, and whether you need tests or can exchange directly depends on which state issued your license.
+A German translation is often required.

 Further reading